 I use this broth in my richest recipes because it’s so flavorful and cozy.
-Perfect for Beef Bourguignon, French onion soup, savory rice dishes – It’s also perfect for sipping if you want to ward off a cold or improve your over-all health.
+Perfect for Beef Bourguignon and French onion soup.
+It’s also perfect for sipping if you want to ward off a cold or improve your over-all health.
 It just takes a bit of time, and it can be frozen for months so you’ll never waste a drop.

 A Few Tips!

 1. You don’t need expensive marrow bones

 Contrary to popular opinion, the best bones to use for beef broth are actually neck and knuckle bones, not marrow bones.
 Marrow bones are mostly fat, and that fat simply rises to the top and is scooped off when the broth is done.

 They’re also much more expensive compared to neck and knuckle bones which are just as flavorful and provide that nice collagen thickness to your broth.

 2. Boil your bones first to rid them of impurities